lyquyen551999/11401_CS203A/Lessons/Array/README.md

-# Module 02: Array - The Foundation
+# Array - The Foundation

 ## 1. What is an Array?
 If RAM is a giant city, an **Array** is a row of terraced houses (nhà phố liền kề) built on a single street.